PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - Ensure that the date picker component is compatible with the existing form setup.
 - Handle cases where users attempt to submit future dates.
 - Consider time zone differences when validating dates.
-- Ensure backward compatibility with existing records in the database.
+- Ensure backward compatibility by making the 'date of joining' optional for existing records.

 ### 7. IMPLEMENTATION CONSTRAINTS

 - Focus on adding the 'date of joining' field without altering other parts of the registration process.
 - Follow existing codebase conventions for consistency.
 - Ensure backward compatibility with existing records in the database.
-- Maintain type safety and code quality.